TanPOTGS/dot-game/README.md

+Dots!

-This will be a deployed full-stack application.
-It is a game where you connect dots and try to collect more boxes than your opponent.
+This will be a full-stack application.
+Dots is a game of connecting dots to make lines, and connecting lines to make boxes.
+The player who creates the most boxes at the end of the match wins.